Skip to Content

 By Lauren Mascarenhas, CNN

-At least 39 cases of E. coli have been linked to the carrots since early September, leading to 15 hospitalizations and one death, according to the CDC.
+At least 39 cases of E. coli have been linked to the carrots since early September, including 15 hospitalizations, according to the CDC.

 The recalled carrots are likely no longer sold in stores but may still be in people’s homes, Grimmway Farms warned.
 People who have recalled carrots should throw them out or return them to the store and clean surfaces they have touched, the CDC advised.